Johandrelr/Johandrelr/README.md

 - 👀 I’m interested in data analytics, for now.
 - 🌱 I’m currently learning data analytics, sql & R, next up python.
 - 💞️ I’m looking to collaborate on nothing yet, still finding my feet, but something soon.
-- 📫 How to reach me - johandreleroux7@gmail.com

 <!---
 Johandrelr/Johandrelr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.